loregamer/rpghq-userscripts/docs/checkbox-styling.md

 Checkboxes use custom CSS styling instead of browser defaults.
 The styling includes:

 - Custom appearance with CSS
-- Blue accent color when checked (using the success color variable)
+- Transparent background (no background color)
-- Checkmark using CSS pseudo-elements
+- Checkmark using CSS pseudo-elements with text color
-- Hover and focus states for better UX
+- Simple hover states for better UX
 - Consistent sizing and appearance across the application

 ## HTML Usage